Get oriented in a medical topic before you read 40 papers

 What one survey run gives you

-These outputs are taken directly from the quick-literature-survey prompt structure.
+These outputs are taken directly from the quick-literature-survey tool structure.
 They are not after-the-fact marketing claims.

 Research hotspots